 - Working Together to Achieve Social Justice

-- Assessing Human Behaviour in the Social Environment 2
+- Assessing Human Behaviour in the Social Environment: A Life Course

-This year contains your final practice learning opportunity.
-You will be required to meet the standards required of a qualifying social worker, and will be given opportunities to consider ongoing professional development needs beyond the programme.
-The year represents the culmination of all your learning on the programme.
+This year contains your final Practice Learning Opportunity.
+You will be required to meet the standards required of a qualifying social worker, and will be given opportunities to consider ongoing professional development needs beyond the course.
+The year represents the culmination of all your learning on the course.